-Monday, January 8, 2018 is the day family lawyers and attorneys across the globe will be bracing themselves for a crazy day.
-More people will be asking to file for divorce or retain their services than any other day of the year.
+Monday, January 8, 2019 is the day family lawyers and attorneys across the globe will be bracing themselves for a crazy day, as more people will be contacting them to file for divorce or retain their services than any other day of the year.

 Unfortunately, with one in two marriages in the United States failing (up to one in three in other countries), there will be a lot of couples marking January 8 as one of the worst days of their life.

 If you’re one of these couples, the necessary and natural process in dealing with a fundamental change like this is to grieve.
 Grieving sucks.
 Grieving hurts.
 But like sculling a large glass of straight vodka, the longer you put it off, or the longer you take to get through it, the worse it will be.
 Here are the five stages of grieving you will go through after separation and divorce.

 Denial is a primal psychological defense mechanism to cope with radical change, and it expresses itself in many forms: